ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 generateMessage("bradley", { customizations: { creams: 2, sugars: 2 } }).then(r => console.log(r))
 ```

+Wait a few second and you should see the result, something like:

+> "Bradley, may this cup be the sweet start to a day that's twice as bright as you are"

 Now to exit the interactive prompt you can enter `.exit` or press `CTRL+C` twice:

 ```bash